-Trials for the Native Ecosystem domain would be based on the known success of soil translocation at Boral's Dunmore Quarry.
-Future trials will aim to focus on confirming the existing seed back and suitability of the stripped and stockpiled soil resources.
+Trial 1 will be based on the known success of soil translocation at Boral's Dunmore Quarryand will aim to focus on confirming the existing seed bank and suitability of the stripped and stockpiled soil resources.
 Indicatively, the trials would proceed as follows.

-- Samples from 5-10 plots within moderate and high density Zieria granulata areas will be collected.
-Each sample will be a composite sample of 5 points from within the 1m plot, with the aim of collecting 2-5kg of topsoil for each sample. - Each sample will then be spread in an individual clean seed tray and placed in a greenhouse environment. - Samples will be kept moist for a period of 6 months from the late Winter late Summer period in the greenhouse, and the number of each species germinating recorded. - Samples may be periodically thinned to encourage ongoing germination, with any removed individuals included in the germination counts. - The translocation process will be informed by the number of each species germinating within the samples.
+- Samples from 5-10 plots within moderate and high density Zieria granulata areas will be collected during Spring.
+Each sample will be a composite sample of 5 points from within the 1m plot, with the aim of collecting 2-5kg of topsoil for each sample. - The soil sample will be gently crushed by hand and then spread in an individual clean seed tray and placed in a greenhouse environment. - To maximise the likelihood of germination of Zieria granulata, the soil sample will be soaked in (initially warm) water for a period of 24 hours. - Following treatment, samples will be kept moist for a period of 6 months from Spring in the greenhouse, and the number of each species germinating recorded. - Samples may be periodically thinned to encourage ongoing germination, with any removed individuals included in the germination counts. - The translocation process will be informed by the number of each species germinating within the samples.